- Understanding aviation noise

 - Airport environment

 Many stakeholders could potentially help to mitigate aviation noise.
-Who are they and which are their responsibilities?
+Who are they and what are their responsibilities?

 Collaboration amongst all stakeholders in communication forums is essential to cover all of the aspects and responsibilities necessary for finding a consensus and the solution to the problem.
 A Collaborative Environmental Management (CEM) system would also be helpful, perhaps led by the airport operator or, even better, by an independent body, which would bring together all stakeholders impacted by the aviation noise and those who can influence it.